 Join our team of dedicated volunteers and help change the lives of bereaved people.

-Cruse helps thousands of people each year with six sessions of individual bereavement support.
+Cruse helps thousands of people each year with individual bereavement support.
 This can take place over the phone, online or in-person (when social distancing guidelines permit).

 For many clients this will be the first time they have asked for help with their grief, and having someone to talk to will make a real difference.
 For some people their bereavement will be recent and others may be in a later stage of grieving.
 Our volunteers are there to listen and provide vital emotional support.